 If all else fails, and you absolutely need to use that annoying plugin or theme, you can try disabling some of its unwanted Admin Notices.
 Savvy users can do this manually by grabbing the global

 $wp_filter variable and filtering as needed.
-But there's no need to reinvent the wheel; try using a plugin such as Hide Plugin Updates Notifications or similar to do the job.
+But there's no need to reinvent the wheel; try using a plugin such as Hide Plugin Updates Notifications or Disable admin notices to do the job.

 Of course, this method won't clean up rogue styles or stop all ads, nags, and virtual panhandling, but it may help restore the UI to something a bit more manageable.